Are you aware of some of the common ACGME residency program requirements?

 V.C.1.a).(3).(c) Program Evaluation and Improvement.
 The Program Evaluation Committee “should participate actively in:… addressing areas of non-compliance with ACGME standards,…”

 Has your program informed you that it has a Program Evaluation Committee (PEC)?
 The PEC exists to audit the program and assure its compliances.
 It should receive resident concerns and complaints in a confidential manner.
-What if the PEC primarily consists of the same members of the CCC who may themselves be perpetrators of ACGME violations (or entirely ignorant of ACGME requirements)?
+What if the PEC primarily consists of the same members as the CCC and program leadership who may themselves be perpetrators of ACGME violations (or entirely ignorant of ACGME requirements)?
 “We have investigated ourselves and found we have done nothing wrong.”
 In that case, how could complaints lodged with the dual PEC/CCC members remain confidential?
 To whom do those complaints go?
-What are the disincentives for filing an internal complaint against your program when you are unsure that your identity will be protected from those that sit in judgment of you?
+What are the disincentives for filing an internal complaint against your program when you are unsure that your identity will be protected from those that sit in judgment of you and determine your future?

 VI.A.2. and 5.
 Resident Duty Hours in the Learning and Working Environment.
 Professionalism, Personal Responsibility, and Patient Safety.
 “The program must be committed to and responsible for promoting patient safety and resident well-being in a supportive educational environment….
 The program director and institution must ensure a culture of professionalism that supports patient safety and personal responsibility.”